Articles on: Dashboards & Jobs

 3. Add a Chart Tag

 Next, you'll need to add a chart tag.
 This tag should be related to the Scorecard you're creating.
-For example, if you're creating a Scorecard for sales, you might choose a tag like "score_sales".
+For example, if you're creating a Scorecard for Number of visits , you might choose a tag like "nbr_of_visits".

 4. Add a Chart Title

 Now, add a title for your chart.
 This title should represent what the chart is about.
-For example, if your Scorecard is about sales generated from each shop visit, you might choose a title like "Visit Sales".
+For example, if your Scorecard is total number of visits, you might choose a title like "Nbr of visits".

 5. Add a Chart Description